 Students can request a school transfer for medical, safety, or travel hardship.
 They can also request a guidance transfer if they are struggling with academics, behavior, social-emotional concerns or attendance, and a different school could address the problem.
-Since transfer high schools and other alternative settings mostly serve students age 16 and older, these types of transfers may be the best option for younger students who need a new school.
-For more information, refer to Appendix F10 Requesting School Transfers.
+Since transfer high schools and other alternative settings mostly serve students age 16 and older, a transfer to another traditional high school may be the best option for younger students who need a new school.
+For more information, refer to Appendix F10\Requesting School Transfers.